 You will need a Khumbu Pasang Lhamu Municipality Entrance Permit and a Sagarmatha National Park Entry Permit.
 To explore the EBC trek, trekkers must obtain the necessary permits.

 The first permit you must obtain is the Khumbu Pasang Lhamu Municipality permit.
 You can get this permit on the first day of your trek at the Lukla Checkpost, which is also the Khumbu Pasang Lhamu Rural Municipality Office.
 You can get the permit at the Monjo checkpoint if you start your trek in Jiri or Salleri.
-The cost of the Khumbu Municipality permit costs NPR 2,000 per person for SAARC Nationals and NPR 3,000 per person for non-SAARC nationals.
+The Khumbu Municipality permit costs NPR 2,000 (~USD 15) per person for SAARC Nationals and NPR 3,000 (~USD 25) per person for non-SAARC nationals.

 Optional Permit: Gaurishankar Conservation Area Permit